dcdm3g/enbu/README.md

 ## Contributing

-The initial version of Kaminari is simple and focused, but contributions are welcome.
+The initial version of Enbu is simple and focused, but contributions are welcome.
 Whether you're interested in enhancing the tool or just sharing ideas, feel free to open an issue or submit a pull request.

 ## License